ethan-cheong/ethan-cheong.github.io/_posts/2020-12-20-love-songs-NLP.md

 ---
 layout: post
-title: Love Song Classification with R
+title: Love Song Classification with R (Part 1)
-date: 2020-12-22
+date: 2020-12-18
 categories: blog
 tag: Projects, R, ML, NLP
+mathjax: true
+permalink: /love-song-classification-1/
 ---
 _You can find the datasets and code for this project here: [github.com/ethan-cheong/loveSongs](http://github.com/ethan-cheong/loveSongs)_

+_This is a long post!
+I go over each step of the project, as well as the theory behind the algorithms that I've applied._

 ## Motivation ##